adlnet-archive/edx-xapi-bridge/README.md

 ## Configuration

-Edit the file *xapi-bridge/settings.py* and change the properties to match your environment.
+Rename the file *xapi-bridge/settings-dist.py* to *settings.py* and change the properties to match your environment.
 There are several properties you will want to customize, and they are documented below.

 * *PUBLISH_MAX_PAYLOAD* and *PUBLISH_MAX_WAIT_TIME*